OPM/ResInsight-UserDocumentation/content/3d-main-window/Filters.md

 **Property Filters** applies to the results of the **Range Filters** and limits the visible cells to the ones approved by the filter.
 For a cell to be visible it must be accepted by all the property filters.

-A new property filter can be made by activating the context menu on **Property Filters** or by right-clicking inside a 3D view.
+A new property filter can be made by activating the right-click menu on **Property Filters** or by right-clicking inside a 3D view.
 The new property filter is based on the currently viewed cell result by default.

 The name of the property filter is automatically set to *"propertyname (min .. max)"* as you edit the property filter.